Cognitive Behavioral Therapy: Charlotte CBT Therapists can Help

 Numerous clinical trials suggest that CBT can significantly improve functioning and quality of life, leading to more realistic thoughts and positive behavior change.
 In clinical practice, CBT is as effective as or more effective than other forms of psychotherapy, including interpersonal therapy and psychodynamic therapy.
 In many cases, CBT is also a more effective tool than medications, including antidepressants.

 CBT is based on the concept that mental health issues are based, in part, on unhelpful or counterproductive thoughts and behavior.
-By learning better ways to cope with psychological problems, individuals can relieve their symptoms and function better in their daily lives.
+By learning better ways to cope with psychological problems and developing effective coping mechanisms, individuals can relieve their symptoms and function better in their daily lives.

 During your first session, your psychologist will ask about your current problems, goals, and what brought you to therapy.
 Depending on your specific mental health needs, your CBT therapist may recommend different forms of CBT and CBT-based therapeutic approaches, such as exposure therapy, rational emotive behavior therapy, or dialectical behavior therapy.